cancms/Yangcy0126.github.io/content/home/workingPapers.md

 Refinancing, withdrawing and optimal loan structure: An equilibrium approach.

-Heterogeneity through motivation: The impact of corporate digital finance on financialization.
+The dark side of financial digitalization: Corporate digital finance and speculative financial investments.

 Exploring the production-oriented digital transformation in industrial enterprises.